predotdev/predev-api/predev-api-node/README.md

 ##### `deepSpec(options: SpecGenOptions): Promise<SpecResponse>`

-Generate a deep specification (2-3 minutes, 25 credits) with enterprise-grade depth.
+Generate a deep specification (2-3 minutes, 25 credits).

 **Parameters:**
 - `options.input` (string, **required**): Description of what you want to build